Cluster Synchronization of Kuramoto Oscillators and the Method of Averaging: Preliminaries

-\begin{remark} A graph partition satisfying the condition in Assumption~\ref{ass:external_equitable_partition} is called an \emph{external equitable partition}, which was introduced in \cite{Cardoso2007}.
-Such a graph partition is known as a sufficient condition for the positive invariance of cluster synchronization manifolds for many classes of systems \cite{Schaub_Chaos2016}.
-In \cite{Tiberi_CDC2017}, the authors showed that an external equitable partition is necessary and sufficient for the invariance in the Kuramoto model when the oscillators' frequencies are largely different between clusters as stated in Proposition~\ref{pro:invariance}.
-We also remark that if the network size is large, there are a huge number of partitions that belong to the class of external equitable partitions.
-The trivial case is where every single node is grouped into a single cluster.
-For algorithms to find the external equitable partitions with the minimal cardinality, we refer to \cite{O'Clery_PRE2013,Zhang_TAC2014}. \end{remark}
+\begin{remark} A graph partition satisfying the condition in Assumption~\ref{ass:external_equitable_partition} is called an \emph{external equitable partition} (in short, EEP), which was introduced in \cite{Cardoso2007}.
+Such a partition is used in works of cluster synchronization with linear and nonlinear dynamics \cite{Gambuzza_Automatica2019}.
+The notion known as graph symmetry is also used in \cite{Pecora2014,Sorrentino2016}, and the relations between these two concepts are discussed in \cite{Schaub_Chaos2016}.
+We remark that, when the network size is large, there are a huge number of partitions that belong to the class of external equitable partitions.
+The trivial case is where each node is grouped into a single cluster.
+For algorithms to search external equitable partitions with minimal cardinality, we refer to \cite{O'Clery_PRE2013,Zhang_TAC2014}. \end{remark}